+Lake Erie Preparatory School is accredited by Cognia™ for meeting the highest standards of education in ongoing third-party review.
 Our students are on a path toward college and career.
 We have high expectations for our students and offer a high level of support to help children reach their full potential.
 We individualize learning based on regular analysis of student progress throughout each school year, and our students are successful.
 Our success is evidenced by our academic results.

 We help students develop vital communication skills, while inspiring a love of literature.
-Our young scholars learn phonics, grammar and comprehensions skills and prepare for reading through multi-sensory activities.
-Lake Erie Preparatory School students comprehend and analyze both fiction and non-fiction texts as early as kindergarten.
-The program emphasizes classic works, writing as a process.
+Younger children learn phonics and grammar and prepare for reading through multi-sensory activities, while older students learn to comprehend and analyze both fiction and non-fiction.
+The program emphasizes classic works and writing as a process.